gcanti/gcanti.github.io/_drafts/2014-10-23-understanding-react-reimplementing-it-part-1.md

     - Implementing a virtual DOM
     - Implementing views
     - Isomorphic JavaScript
-- **State and controllers**: Part 2
+- **Controllers**: Part 2
     - Events
+    - Writing and reading from the DOM
     - Apps as finite state machines
     - An unoptimized reimplementation with jQuery
 - **Optimizations**: Part 3
     - Components
-        - Reading from the DOM
         - Private state
         - Methods
     - VDOM diffs and patches

 ## A bit of history

-History is fundamental to understand why we have a particular result, libraries like React doesn't appear from the thin air:
+History is fundamental to understand why we have a particular artifact, libraries like React don't appear from the thin air:

 > So, the history of React is that we had this awesome way of building front-end on PHP called [XHP]( http://codebeforethehorse.tumblr.com/post/3096387855/an-introduction-to-xhp).
 We had been using it very successfully on the server for a while and when you moved to JS you were left with bare DOM manipulation which was terrible.